 How much can you sue for discrimination will vary from plaintiff to plaintiff and from lawsuit to lawsuit.
-Your lawyer may help you determine the value of your specific discrimination case.
+Your discrimination lawyer in New York may help you determine the value of your specific discrimination case.
 You might be able to recover damages through a discrimination lawsuit if you suffered losses as a consequence of the discrimination.

 If you are facing discrimination, filing a complaint or lawsuit may be one method for you to take back control of your life.
 Do not hesitate to discuss the discrimination you experienced with a lawyer so that they can help you fight for the financial compensation you might be eligible to receive.

 The U.S. Equal Employment Opportunity Commission Regulates Discrimination Complaints

 A lawyer in your area may be familiar with discrimination law and may explain which laws might apply to your case.
 The U.S. Equal Employment Opportunity Commission (EEOC) regulates how discrimination complaints and lawsuits should be processed.